How to Open a Mobile Bar: Starting a Mobile Bar Business Steps

 Find Suppliers and Order Inventory

 Do you have particular suppliers in mind?
 If not, take some time to research small-batch producers and larger liquor distributors in your area to get the flavors you want at the best price.
-Also, consider how much inventory you can afford to keep on hand – it might be a good idea to have a home base or storage space to hold excess inventory.
+Also, consider how much inventory you can afford to keep on hand – that’s where your warehouse, home base, or storage space comes in.
+You’ll need somewhere to hold excess inventory so you’re not scrambling to buy the basics before every event.

-How are you going to serve up these lovely drinks?
 Equipment is just another necessary expense when you’re opening a mobile bar.
-You’ll definitely need glassware, mixers, strainers, and cocktail shakers.
+You’ll need glassware, jiggers, strainers, and cocktail shakers.
 You’ll also need an ice maker, a refrigerator, and cleaning equipment.
-And of course, you’ll need technology – things like a point-of-sale system that can keep track of customers’ tabs and allow them to pay up at the end of the night is essential.
+And of course, you’ll need technology, like a point-of-sale system that can keep track of customers’ tabs and allow them to pay up at the end of the night.
+And if it has handhelds and inventory capabilities, even better.

-Will you be operating your mobile bar business as a one-person operation, or will you hire staff?
+Though mobile bar businesses tend to run with a much leaner staff than brick-and-mortar bars or restaurants, you’ll likely still need to hire several staff members.
 You’ll need bartenders, obviously, but how many?
 Will you need barbacks, too?
 How many shifts per week do you need to fill?
-How much do you plan to pay them?
+How will you schedule them in accordance with events, and how much do you plan to pay them?

 Also think about what kind of people you want working for you, where to find them, questions to ask, and, most important, how you plan to retain them so you’re not constantly hiring and training new employees.
-In this case, word of mouth may be an effective way to find people you want to work with, but sites like Harri, Poached Jobs, and AllBartenders.com are also helpful.
+In this case, word of mouth and neighborhood and industry Facebook groups may be an effective way to find people you want to work with, but sites like Harri, Poached Jobs, and AllBartenders.com are also helpful.

 Figure out Finances, Sales Forecasts, and Operating Expenses